owenavon/cart263/exercises/spy-profile-generator-plus/README.md

 ** Implemented voice recognition to allow the user to sign out of their account, by saying "sign out".
 Instruction displays when "signed in".
 ** Improve the visual display of the program.

 Photo Credit:
-"canada-g8e99cfce6_1920.jpg" by "TheDigitalArtist" | Pixabay License (https://pixabay.com/service/license/)

 Font Credits:
-"Molly Sans" by Måns Grebäck | Note from author: "This font is for PERSONAL USE ONLY!"